What was life like during the Iron Age?

 iron weapons

-During the Iron Age no one really had dedicated soldiers but instead used trained villagers.
+During the Iron Age, few settlements had dedicated soldiers and instead used trained villagers.
 Since many settlements were independent they needed to protect themselves because if the village falls then it would be your home that gets burned and your family that gets hurt.
 This gave people the motivation to fight whenever they had to and a warrior would be anyone willing and able to hold a spear or bow.
 A person standing guard on the walls one day could be harvesting grain the next and would unlikely be a dedicated fighter for the whole year.

 A typical day for an Iron Age warrior